The Xometry app works best with JavaScript enabled!

 How Xometry Sheet Cutting Works

-Xometry's sheet cutting services utilize the top laser cutting and waterjet suppliers in the US and globally.
-Fabricators first convert CAD and drawing data into machine code.
-A laser cutting, waterjet, or plasma cutting machine will then precisely remove sheet material.
+Xometry's sheet cutting services utilize the top laser cutting and waterjet suppliers in the US and worldwide.
+Our fabricators convert CAD and drawing data into machine code, which guides a laser cutter, waterjet, or plasma cutting machine to cut the sheet material precisely.
 If any assembly or post-processing is required, our manufacturers will provide turnkey finishing to the part.

-The efficiency and high precision of these CNC-controlled cutting tools, coupled with Xometry’s variety of materials, range of suppliers, and post-processing options means you can get parts for any application.
-Sheet cut applications include aerospace, defense, automotive, energy, industrial, medical, dental, art, robotics, and consumer products.
+The efficiency and high precision of these CNC-controlled cutting tools, coupled with Xometry’s variety of materials, range of suppliers, and post-processing options, means you can get parts for any application.
+We regularly support industries such as aerospace, defense, automotive, energy, industrial, medical, dental, art, robotics, and consumer products.

 Xometry Image